 Grape juice makes some of the best kefir soda.
 Make sure your grape juice contains real juice and doesn't have artificial sweeteners that are often hidden until you look at ingredients.
 It won't culture if there isn't enough sugar for the microbes to consume.
-And remember, the sugar isn't for you, it's for the microbes to consume and you'll know because it will taste refreshingly tart.
+And remember, the sugar isn't for you, it's for the microbes to consume, and you'll know theyve been consumed because it will taste refreshingly tart.
 It's so good you're gonna make a bunch of bottles.
 It's super easy after the first batch and only takes a day!

 Servings: 32 ounces

-- Add your grape juice and ginger to a 32 ounce bottle.
+- Add your grape juice and ginger to a 32-ounce bottle.
 Using a funnel makes it easier.
 (Make sure you use thick glass bottles such as Grolsch.
 Bottles bought at craft stores can explode.)

 - Fill the rest of the bottle with water leaving an inch of room at the top.

 - Allow it to ferment for 2-5 days or until bubbly and fizzy.
-If your home is 75°F or warmer it will take usually 3-4 days.
-Colder homes can take a week or longer but you'll need to check it by popping the top and see if it's getting fizzy.
+If your home is 75°F or warmer it will usually take 3-4 days.
+Colder homes can take a week or longer, but you'll need to check it by popping the top and see if it's getting fizzy.
 It will start to bubble out the top if it does.